shortthefomo/three-xrpl-oracle/README.md

 # THREE XRPL ORACLE PUBLISHER

-pushes oracle data into the XRPL.
+pushes oracle data into the XRPL. via the address roosteri9aGNFRXZrJNYQKVBfxHiE5abg

 ## install
 - install pm2 on machine if not there